-Let’s say there is a system of robotic aliens that reached humans.
-Also, let’s create limitations for the following scenario of proving one’s consciousness: aliens are created by a higher mind, inexplicable to humans that became extinct.
-Those robots have no specific goal to achieve on Earth, for now; they perceive themselves as the primary civilization in the Universe.
-They demand the proof of the existence of consciousness among humans in exchange for life.
-The level of technological development is as of the 21st century.
-The set conditions will determine how humanity or an individual will act to show evidence of the existence of the mind.
+Let’s imagine, there is a robotic alien machine that reaches citizens.
+Even for the followingscenario of proving one’s ciousness, let’s establish limitations: aliens are formed by a higher mind, inexplicable to humans who have become extinct.
+For now, those robots have no clear aim to accomplish on Earth; they view themselves as the universe’s primary civilization.
+In return for survival, they claim evidence of the presence of knowledge among humans.
+The pace of technological advancement dates back to the 21st century.
+The conditions set will decide how society or a person will behave to demonstrate proof of the mind’s existence.
 To prepare the strategy it is necessary to comprehend basic things about human perception of life and robotic algorithms that dictate the behavior.
-To prove consciousness, we need, at first, to look at things we believe are not alive and thinking in order to prove consciousness.
+We need, first of all to look at things that we believe are not alive and thinking in order to prove consciousness.

 From the perspective of AI machines, a false conclusion may be made because of the implemented experiences and knowledge that allows AI to choose from a countless number of responses and possible acts.
 Nevertheless, they are still machines.
 Any living creature might have a conscious mind, that is more possible to be true than not at all.
 It is because humans have the opportunity to experience only their own mind but never someone else’s.